Frosteco/Imagine-Linker/README.md

 If it finds an exact match, it sends a DM to the user who posted the comment.

-The monitored subreddit, trigger expression and structure of DMs can be specified in the config file.
+The monitored subreddit, trigger expression and the structure of DMs can be specified in the config file.

 ## Why was this bot created?